GSA-TTS/10x-website/news/notify.md

     Imagine the potential impact of federal, state, local, tribal, and territorial governments using text messages to communicate alerts, notifications, and reminders to the public.
 </p>

 Over the course of multiple phases and investments, 10x built and then handed off "Government Notification Services," a text message-based notifications technology to TTS's Public Benefits Studio.
-Since then, the Benefits Studio has scaled and refined the 10x solution into a full-fledged shared services platform, now called Notify.gov.
+Since then, the Benefits Studio has scaled and refined the 10x solution into a full-fledged shared services platform, now called <a class="usa-link usa-link--external" rel="noreferrer" href="https://beta.notify.gov/">Notify.gov</a>.

 Notify facilitates communication between federal, state, local, tribal and territorial (SLTT) government agencies and program participants through text messaging.